What are Uterine Fibroids?

-Non-cancerous (benign) tumors that grow from the uterine muscular tissue are uterine fibroids.
-They can develop along the inside or outside layers of the wall of the uterus.
+Uterine fibroids are benign (non-cancerous) tumors that grow from the uterine muscular tissue.
+They can develop along the inside or outside layers of the uterine walls.

-Fibroids develop in many different sizes and shapes.
-Some grow quickly, while others grow gradually over several years.
-It’s possible to have multiple fibroids growing simultaneously.
+While they are made of the same tissue, fibroids can vary wildly.
+They can develop in many different sizes and shapes; some grow quickly, while others grow gradually over several years; and it’s possible to have multiple fibroids growing at the same time.

-There are few known risk factors for uterine fibroids, other than being a woman of reproductive age.
-Other factors that can have an impact on fibroid development include:
+The biggest risk factor for developing uterine fibroids is being a woman of childbearing age.
+Some other factors that can impact fibroid development include:

-- Environmental factors.
-The onset of menstruation at an early age; use of birth control; obesity; a vitamin D deficiency; having a diet higher in red meat and lower in green vegetables, fruit and dairy; and drinking alcohol, including beer, appear to increase your risk of developing fibroids.
+- Lifestyle factors.
+The onset of menstruation at an early age; use of birth control; obesity; a vitamin D deficiency; a diet higher in red meat and lower in green vegetables, fruit, and dairy; and drinking alcohol, including beer, appear to increase your risk of developing fibroids.

 - Dull, aching pain in the lower back